-Our clients can use an automatic UTM-tagging tool to create Google Ads paid search URLs which can be used in PPC marketing campaigns.
+Our clients can use an automatic UTM-tagging tool to generate Google Ads paid search URLs which can be used in PPC marketing campaigns.

 This tool speeds up and simplifies the overall campaign set up process since all optimization actions are available within a single management infrastructure.
 You will receive a range of data directly to the eLama interface without having to insert the code manually.

-eLama UTM tagging will also be visible in Google Analytics.
+eLama UTM builder will also be visible in Google Analytics.
 Data from our tags will be accurately imported to your account since or tagging is fully compatible with Google Analytics requirements.